sarthakbua/TMLC_ML_WORKS/README.md

 # TMLC_ML_WORKS
-The machine learning company arrange introductory to intermidiate programm on common Python and machine learning introduction In this repo I collected my works
+The machine learning company arranges introductory to intermidiate programm on common Python and machine learning courses In this repo I am collecting my works, for  personal and public references